-In the early 1960s a government committee produced a document known as the Worboys Report (after the head of the committee) which made recommendations for a new scheme of road signing.
-The scheme, which is still in use today, has become known as Worboys signing.
+In the early 1960s a government committee produced a document known as the Worboys Report (after the head of the committee) which made recommendations for a new scheme of road signage.
+The scheme, which is still in use today, has become known as Worboys signage.

 The American equivalent to Give Way.
 This term also seems to have appeared on a handful of very early Give Way signs.

 A pedestrian crossing which relies on road traffic giving priority to pedestrians when one is waiting to cross.
 They are named for the zebra-like black and white stripes painted across the carriageway.
 An integral feature of British zebra crossings are Belisha Beacons.

 The name usually used to refer to the nine areas of mainland Britain that are used to allocate road numbers.
 The zones are divided by A-Roads with single digit numbers.
 Sometimes also called cones because most are triangular (sort of, if you use your imagination).